Fixed-Budget Best-Arm Identification in Structured Bandits: Related Work

 \section{Related Work}

 To the best of our knowledge, there is no prior work on FB BAI for GLMs and our results are the first in this setting.
-However, there are three algorithms for FB BAI in linear bandits that are perhaps the closest to our results in this setting.
-In this section, we provide a detailed comparison between our linear bandit results and these algorithms.
-Before we start, it is important to note that there is no matching upper and lower bound for FB BAI in any setting \citep{carpentier2016tight}.
-However, in the MAB setting, \emph{successive elimination} is near-optimal \citep{carpentier2016tight}.
+However, there are three related algorithms for FB BAI in linear bandits that we discuss them in detail here.
+Before we start, note that there is no matching upper and lower bound for FB BAI in any setting \citep{carpentier2016tight}.
+However, in MABs, it is known that \emph{successive elimination} is near-optimal \citep{carpentier2016tight}.

-\algBG \citep{pmlr-v33-hoffman14} is the Bayesian version of the gap-based exploration algorithm in \citet{Gabillon-2012}.
-This algorithm model the correlation of rewards using a Gaussian process.
-As pointed out by \citet{xu2017fully-LinGapE}, \algBG does not explore enough and rarely pulls suboptimal arms, which results in poor performance.
-Our error bound in Eq.~\ref{eq:G-opt-bnd} improves over \algBG bound by reducing its dependence on the number of arms from a linear to a $\log$ term, and in terms of $B$, replaces its linear term with a constant.
+\algBG \citep{pmlr-v33-hoffman14} is a Bayesian version of the gap-based exploration algorithm in \citet{Gabillon-2012}.
+This algorithm models correlations of rewards using a Gaussian process.
+As pointed out by \citet{xu2017fully-LinGapE}, \algBG does not explore enough and thus performs poorly.
+In \cref{app:BGbound}, we show under few simplifying assumptions that the error probability of \algBG is at most $KB\expp{\frac{-B\dmin^{2}}{32K}}$.
+Our error bound in \cref{eq:G-opt-bnd} is at most $ 2\eta\lgk\expp{\frac{-B\dmin^{2}}{4d\lgk } }$.
+Thus, it improves upon \algBG by reducing dependence on the number of arms $K$, from linear to logarithmic; and on budget $B$, from linear to constant.
 We provide a more detailed comparison of these bounds in \cref{app:BGbound}.
 Our experimental results in \cref{sec:experiments} support these observations and show that our algorithm always outperforms \algBG in the linear setting.